Dante-Cadiz/lemon-qualitycontrol/README.md

 - As such, the project has the following business objectives:
 - The client is interested in analysing the visual difference between good and poor quality lemons, specifically the visual markers that define a poor quality lemon.
 This will be satisfied via conventional data analysis: finding the average image and variability per label in the data set, as well as the contrast between said labels.
 - The client is interested in accurately and instantly predicting from a given image whether a lemon is of good or poor quality.
-This business objective will be delivered by the development and deployment of a TensorFlow deep learning pipeline
+This business objective will be delivered by the development and deployment of a TensorFlow deep learning pipeline which serves to perform a binary classification task on the lemon images.
 - The content satisfying these two business objectives will be combined into a Streamlit dashboard and delivered to stakeholders.

 ## Agile Development / User Stories
-- How are they fulfilled via dashboard
+- As a customer, I can navigate easily around the dashboard so that I can understand the data presented
+- As a customer, I can view and toggle visual graphs of average images and image variabilities so that I can observe the difference and understand the visual markers that indicate lemon quality better
+- As a customer, I can provide new raw data of a lemon and clean it so that I can run the provided model on it
+- As a customer, I can feed cleaned data to the dashboard to allow the model to predict on it so that I can discover whether a given lemon is of good or poor quality.

 ## Hypothesis and how to validate?
 * The project's initial hypothesis was for each business objective as follows:
-* There would be a clear and significant visual difference noticeable between the average and variability images for each label.
-This hypothesis would be validated through visual examination of the generated images, along with application of Sobel filtering to bring out defined areas of edges in the images and clearly illuminate these differences.
+* There would be a clear and significant visual difference noticeable between the average and variability images for each label, both in colour and texture.
+* This hypothesis will be validated through visual examination of the generated images, along with application of Sobel filtering to bring out defined areas of edges in the images and clearly illuminate these differences.
-* Providing a new lemon image and applying the project's generated binary classification model to it would allow the client to successfully predict the quality of
+* Providing a new lemon image and applying the project's generated binary classification model to it would allow the client to predict the likely quality of a lemon to a high degree of accuracy.
-* Put info about typical lemon diseases/defects here
-* Validation accuracy
+* This hypothesis will be validated through the testing and graphical evaluation of the generated model, specifically logging its validation accuracy and loss between epochs, as well as creating a confusion matrix between the two outcomes.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks